subspace/subnomicon/docs/consensus/security.md

 A complex system like the Subspace protocol has many potential attack vectors, some are more general, blockchain related, while other are focused on proof of capacity and specifically proof of archival storage, as used in Subspace.

-This page attempts to give an overview of how such attacks are mitigated in the Subspace protocol.
+This page gives an overview of how such attacks are mitigated in the Subspace protocol.
 There are many things to cover, so the reader should be aware that at the current state this page is not exhaustive.
-Furthermore, the presentation mostly highlights the techniques used.
+Furthermore, the presentation mostly highlights the techniques and methods, without the full technical details.
 For detailed security analysis please refer to our paper [Dilithium: A Proof-of-Archival-Storage Consensus Protocol for Subspace](https://github.com/subspace/consensus-v2-research-paper).

 # Security against general blockchain attacks